PaulKleinschmidt/restaurant-discovery/server/README.md

 EDITOR="code --wait" bin/rails credentials:edit
 ```

-Run the following commands in the project directory to run the api on port 4000:
+Run the following commands in the project directory to run the API on port 4000:

 ```
 bundle install